Dalat City - Flowers, Food and Crazy Mazes

 High end accommodation

-For those not on a backpacking budget Da Lat is full of higher end hotels and resorts to stay at.
+For those not on a backpacking budget Da Lat is full of higher end hotels as well as boutique apartments and resorts to stay at.
 Click the button below to check out these 5 star well reviewed options:

 Dalat accommodation map

-For all of the accommodation available in the city, have a look at our handy map below, zoom in or out for all the choices:
+For all of the accommodation available in the city, have a look at our handy map below, zoom in or out for more choices:

 Being on the Vietnamese tourist trail, Dalat / Da Lat is very well connected by road.
 You will be able to find a bus from any major town or city that will take you to Da Lat.
 We travelled to Dalat from Hoi An on a twelve hour overnight bus.

-Most of our long bus journeys through Vietnam have been on sleeper buses and we think we have now had every level of luxury, from the very bottom (9 hours next to a non closing toilet door in a 42 person bus) to the most boujie (4 hours with a massive private capsule - why couldn’t these have been reversed!?).
+Most of our long bus journeys through Vietnam have been on sleeper buses and we think we have now had every level of luxury, from the very bottom (9 hours next to a non closing toilet door in a 42 person bus) to the most bougie (4 hours with a massive private capsule on double beds- why couldn’t these have been reversed!?).

 Our bus from Hoi An to Da Lat was a pretty comfy 33 person sleeper bus booked through 12Go.
 You can easily get down from anywhere north on the same service and there are multiple buses per day from most locations: